Cokebear7/Stock_Chatbot_telegram/README.md

 ## How to use:
 1. python Chatbot_v1.py
-2. Log in to the telegram account and talk to bot @ CrispX
+2. Log in to your telegram account and talk to bot@CrispX

 <br>